-My ARC Future Fellowship (2014-2018) examines local social responses to the convergence of transnational governance, major resource extraction/ investment (biofuels etc) and climate change in the Philippines and Indonesia.
-As an entry point, I will examine the process and outcomes of indigenous social movements engaging boom crop production and carbon governance in the context of agrarian political economies in southern Palawan.
-This work is in collaboration with the indigenous NGO, NATRIPAL, Palawan State University, and the University of the Philippines Los Banos.
+My recently completed ARC Future Fellowship (2014-2018) examined indigenous social responses to the convergence of transnational governance, resource extraction (i.e., palm oil, rubber plantations) and climate change in the Philippines and Indonesia.
+I examined the process and outcomes of indigenous social movements engaging boom crop production and carbon governance in the context of agrarian political economies in southern Palawan and East Kalimantan.
+This work was in collaboration with the indigenous NGO, NATRIPAL, Palawan State University, and the University of the Philippines Los Banos.

-Related research interests include the neoliberalisation and decline of fisheries, social responses to and movements against enclosures and changing perceptions of identity, knowledge and ethnicity during resource use struggles and violence.
+Related research interests include maritime transitions, fisheries decline and oceans governance, as well as social responses to and movements against varied enclosures and changing identity politics, knowledge and ethnicity during resource use struggles and violence in borderland areas.

 I am available to supervise post-graduate students in the broader field of environment and development, but am particularly interested in working with students who have an interdisciplinary background in anthropology, human geography and development studies.
 While the geographical focus is somewhat open, most of my work has been with students engaged in the political ecology of conservation and development in frontier Southeast Asia.